 If you're unsure about letting your property furnished or unfurnished, you could always choose the in-between option.
 A part-furnished property comes with the essentials, like a bed and wardrobe.
 But the renter furnishes the rest of the home.

-The part-furnished option could also appease renters who want to put their own stamp on the place but maybe can't afford to furnish an entire home fully.
+The part-furnished option could also appease renters who want to put their own stamp on the place but maybe can't afford to furnish an entire home.
 It also means a lower financial outlay for you, which reduces the overall costs associated with being a landlord.

 Fair wear & tear and tax implications

 Going down the furnished route means you need to think about fair wear & tear, as furniture will need replacing when it's no longer fit for purpose.
-Fortunately, you can claim back the tax on any replacement furniture – though it needs to be the same price as the previous item.
-You should also get insurance for any furnished item that you have put in the property.
+Fortunately, you can claim back the tax on any replacement furniture – though it needs to be the same price as the item it's replacing.
+You should also get insurance for furnished items that you have in the property.